AdobeDocs/campaign-standard.en/help/developing/using/updating-the-database-structure.md

 >
 >This publication updates the **[!UICONTROL profilesAndServicesExt]** API.
 The **[!UICONTROL profilesAndServices]** API is not updated.

-For more information on the Adobe Campaign API, consult the dedicated Adobe Campaign documentation on [Adobe IO](https://docs.campaign.adobe.com/doc/standard/en/adobeio.html).
+For more information on Adobe Campaign Standard APIs, refer to [this section](../../api/using/get-started-apis.md).